dragosmg/arrow_capstone_project/README.md

 -   Jira:
     [ARROW-15011](https://issues.apache.org/jira/browse/ARROW-15011)
--   Likely depends on ticket 1 (removing any ambiguity with regards to the function we’re binding to)
+-   Likely depends on ticket 1 (removing any ambiguity with regards to the function we’re emulating)
 -   This will allow us to document differences in behaviours, unsupported arguments, etc.
 -   I think this could be really useful for users.
-How would the access said documentation?
+How would they access said documentation?
--   As a stretch we might include the version of the function we’re binding to.
+-   As a stretch we might include the package version of the function we’re linking to.
 Functions / packages are not static and convergence between the original function and the arrow binding might drift over time.
 -   **Steps**:
     -   create a (manual) prototype of what a documented binding would look like